Top 10 Blackwing Cards in Yu-Gi-Oh

 9. Blackwing - Silverwind the Ascendant

-Level eight Silverwind is more demanding with his materials, requiring you use both a Blackwing tuner and at least two non-tuners, but he arrives with an excellent 2800 ATK.
-Even better, when syncho summoned, he destroys up to two opposing monsters with DEF less than Silverwind's ATK.
+Level eight Silverwind is more demanding with his materials, requiring that you use both a Blackwing tuner and at least two non-tuners, but he arrives with an excellent 2800 ATK.
+Even better, when synchro summoned, he destroys up to two opposing monsters with DEF less than Silverwind's ATK.
 Very few monsters will have a DEF of at least 2800, so this can remove nearly anything except link monsters (who don't have defense scores), but keep in mind you can't perform your battle phase the turn you activate this effect.

 In addition, Silverwind prevents the first battle destruction of a Blackwing you control during each of your opponent's battle phases, an excellent shield for his weaker comrades.